ordina-jworks/ordina-jworks.github.io/_posts/2019-03-12-JDK-distributions.md

 Oracle is very receptive of the idea on having community maintenance and will continue to support handover of the OpenJDK to the community to qualified volunteering entities once they have moved on to working on the next version.
 Red Hat is currently globally leading and updating OpenJDK 6 and OpenJDK 7 projects after Oracle ended updates for them.
 After Read hat stopped updating OpenJDK 6, Azul Systems has taken over leading the project and continued to provide updates for the project to this day.

-Red Hat is now leading OpenJDK 8 and OpenJDK 11.
-This does not mean that they are the sole contributors the project they lead, other vendors are providing patches and updates as well.
-The biggest contribution is happening to the OpenJDK 8 project with contributions from not just Red Hat, but Amazon, Azul Systems, BellSoft, IBM, jClarity, Google, Sap and many other vendors.
+Red Hat will soon be leading OpenJDK 8 and OpenJDK 11.
+This does not mean that they are the sole contributors to the project they lead, other vendors are providing patches and updates as well.
+The biggest contribution are happening to the OpenJDK 8 project with contributions from not just Red Hat, but Amazon, Azul Systems, BellSoft, IBM, jClarity, Google, Sap and many other vendors.

 For consistency, these venders provide extended update cycles for their openJDK for the same versions that are deemed LTS for Oracle's JDK.